role-suite/role-client/README.md

 ### Where is data stored?

-Locally, on-device.
-Röle does not connect to any backend service.
+Locally, on-device by default.
+If you sign in and connect to a `role-node` backend, workspaces you join are also synced there — everything else stays local.

 ### Do I need an account?

-No. Röle has no accounts, sign-in, or sync — everything you create stays on your device.
+No. Accounts, sign-in, and sync are entirely optional — Röle works fully offline with no account, and everything you create stays on your device unless you opt into a synced workspace.

 ## License